6ickzone/forkbomber/README.md

-# 💣 ForkBomber — PHP Fork Bomb Launcher v3 + PANIC Button
+# 💣 ForkBomber — PHP Fork Bomb Launcher

 > ⚠️ DISCLAIMER: This project is for **educational and research purposes only**.
 > Do NOT run this script on shared hosting or any production server.